alexovech/temperature-sensing-module/README.md

 - **Technology:** Arduino, LM35 temperature sensor, LM741 operational amplifier, Resistors, OLED display, LEDs.
 - **Simulation:** Analog part designed in [Multisim](); Enclosure model designed in [Autodesk Fusion 360]().
 - **Language:** C/C++ (Arduino).

+---

+# Stage 1 - Temperature Sensor

+## Problem Statement

+The LM35 temperature sensor provides a low-level output (~10 mV/°C).
+The Arduino ADC operates over a much higher voltage range:from 3 V to 5 V.
+Such a small sensor voltage results in poor ADC resolution and reduced measurement accuracy.
+To obtain valid and reliable temperature readings, the signal must be shifted and amplified into a suitable voltage range.
+This is achieved using LM741 operational amplifiers and resistive networks.